tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - GENEVE Encapsulation - Encapsulates traffic and metadata
 - Original packets remain unaltered encapsulated through to appliances and back
 - Ingress (gateway) route table directs any traffic destined for the ALB subnets at the Gateway Endpoint in the same AZ
+- Original SRC and DST are maintained
+- Packets are encapsulated and sent to the appliance
+- Any outbound return traffic from the ALB is sent via default route to the Gateway LB endpoint